Is It Safe To Eat Instant Noodles During Pregnancy?

 Nutritional Value Of Instant Noodles

-Noodles are made of wheat flour, starch, palm oil and salt.
+Instant noodles are generally made of wheat flour, starch, palm oil, and salt.
+Their nutritional composition varies depending on the brand and additional ingredients.
 Sometimes wheat flour is replaced with buckwheat too.

 Instant Noodles (Raw)